- Normal precautions

 Safety and security

 Protests, often at short notice, can be expected across major cities in Bosnia and Herzegovina.
 Protests have remained largely peaceful but there remains a small risk of violence.
 Keep up-to-date with developments, be vigilant, and avoid protests.
 Remain aware in of your surroundings while in public spaces, and respond accordingly.

 We recommend that you don’t stray from roads and paved areas without an experienced guide and that you avoid the open countryside, especially destroyed or abandoned buildings and villages.
 Never enter areas that are taped off.
-For further information, please visit the Mine Action Centre.

 Crime remains relatively low in Bosnia and Herzegovina but you should take sensible precautions: